Skip to main content

 Copy and Layout Best Practices

-Gateway’s Copy and Layout Best Practices serve as a guide for frequently requested marketing materials.
-The guidelines include recommended word count, font size, color contrast, necessary elements and other considerations, in addition to an example of each deliverable (poster, TV screen etc.), to help ensure consistency, clarity and accessibility in our communications.
+Gateway’s Copy and Layout Best Practices serve as a guide for frequently requested marketing materials to help ensure consistency, clarity and accessibility in our communications.
+It includes word counts and ADA-compliant font sizes used for each of our standard promotional pieces.